Car driving

-Munich has implemented a low-emission zone, limited parking options, and often experiences heavy traffic.
-While various convenient transportation options are available, owning a car may still be essential for some.
-If car-sharing options don’t meet your needs, here’s some helpful information for car owners in the city.
+Munich has implemented a low-emission zone: the city has limited parking options, and often experiences heavy traffic.
+While various convenient transportation options are available, driving in Munich may still be essential for some.

 If you need to drive by car, make sure you have a valid driving license from Germany and your car is properly registered.
 Find more info here.